plaintextaccounting/plaintextaccounting/CONTRIBUTING.md

     brew install fswatch npm caskroom/cask/livereload && \
     npm install -g livereloadx

+#### Debian (and derivatives) Linux

+The version of Pandoc shipped in Debian Stretch is old and lacks required features (specifically, the "smart" extension for Markdown), so you'll need to install it from a newer repository.
+For example:

+     sudo apt install -t unstable pandoc

 ## Making changes

 Once you've cloned the repository and setup the tools, make changes to whatever is necessary. **Don't change the `html` files**.
 The `html` is automatically generated!